-- (f) At least one on-site parking space is to be covered. - (g) Any Cottage lots or single storey Villa lots are only permitted to have a single covered car space.
+- (a) Any Cottage lots or single storey Villa lots are only permitted to have a single covered car space.
 Premium Villa lots are permitted to have a single garage, provided that the dwelling has two habitable rooms or similar width facing the street.
-A two storey dwelling on a Villa lot may have a double garage provided the garage has a minimum front setback of 5.5 metres to the property line. - (h) Where a single garage is proposed, a minimum front setback of 5.5 metres is required for the garage. - (i) Where a third on-site parking space is required (ie. for Premium Traditional lots), the minimum front setback for a double garage will be 4.5 metres. - (j) On-street car parking is to be provided at the rate of one space per two lots.
+A two storey dwelling on a Villa lot may have a double garage provided the garage has a minimum front setback of 5.5 metres to the property line.
+All other lots must provide two under cover car parking spaces. - (b) Where a single garage is proposed, a minimum front setback of 5.5 metres is required for the garage. - (c) Where a third on-site parking space is required (ie. for Premium Traditional lots), the minimum front setback for a double garage will be 4.5 metres. - (d) On-street car parking is to be provided at the rate of one space per two lots.